larsr1996/larsr1996.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral researcher at Forschungszentrum Jülich in the group of Markus Büscher.
-My research is in the field of theoretical plasma physics, specifically on the topic of wakefield acceleration.
+My research is in the field of theoretical plasma physics, focusing mostly on spin-polarized particle beams and wakefield acceleration.

 # Publications